bnb-chain/bnb-chain.github.io/docs/wallet/infinitywallet.md

-# Using Infinity Wallet on the Binance Smart Chain
+# Using Infinity Wallet on the BNB Smart Chain

 ## What is it?
 Infinity Wallet is the ultimate easy to use, secure, multicurrency, practical and convenient self-custodial cryptocurrency wallet, that provides all a user will ever need in one platform.
 With a wide range of new and innovative features to access digital assets, empowering financial freedom.